Easy to make, soy sauce marinated skirt steak (or whatever you find in your freezer, WFF) red wine and balsamic beef stew.

 Warm olive oil over medium high heat in a heavy Dutch oven or pot.
 Add the beef in batches to avoid crowding and cook until the beef is deep brown on most sides.
 Set aside the browned beef.

 Remove the last batch of the browned beef and into the same pot, add the carrots and onion.
-Sauté for 3 - 5 minutes until starting to soften and darken, then add the minced garlic.
+Sauté over medium-high heat for 5 - 7 minutes until starting to soften and darken, then add the garlic.

 In the meantime, add the flour to the browned beef and mix to evenly coat.